Connecticut teacher accused of leaving children home alone while she spent weekend in Florida - NewsBreak

 Caviasca allegedly left the children, who are both under 12 years old, home alone while she went out of state, police said.

 The arrest warrant claims Caviasca’s former husband learned she had possibly left the children home from Nov.
 20 to Nov.
 22, 2021, and that they missed school on Nov.
-22 with unexcused absences.
+22 with unexcused absences.‘Divine intervention’: Man carrying own severed arm is saved

 Some of the texts from Nov.
 21 include Caviasca allegedly telling the children to stay downstairs and to eat candy when they asked about what they were having for dinner.